 In about 25 minutes’ drive you should see Eldborg, an old volcanic crater.
 To get to Landbrotalaug, take a left turn after you have passed Eldborg crater and drive for a few minutes on a dirt road. you will find the parking spot in front of Landbrotalaug.

 Guðrúnarlaug natural baths

-Located in West Iceland, which is a pure Viking area, this natural bath of hot water has over 1000 years of history spending 140 years blocked by a landslide and have been the oldest story that goes in Iceland.
+Located in West Iceland, which is a pure Viking area, this natural bath of hot water spring has over 1000 years of history spending 140 years blocked by a landslide and have been the oldest story that goes in Iceland.
 The hot spring is mentioned in Laxdæla, one of Iceland ‘s most famous sagas.
 The pool is forbidden for those who haven't read the sagas so hurry up if you want to go there during your stay!

 Just kidding of course!
 The pool is free of charge and open all year.
 The surroundings of Guðrúnarlaug are very beautiful and it’s just a 2 minutes’ walk from the camping site at Laugar.